zgluis/ios-lead-essentials-feed-store-challenge/README.md

 8) When all tests are passing and you're done implementing your solution:

-	- Create a Pull Request from your branch to the main challenge repo using the same branch name.
+	- Create a Pull Request from your branch to the main challenge repo's matching branch.

-		- For example, if you chose the `xcode12_4` branch, your PR should be from your branch into the main repo's `xcode12_4` branch.
+		- For example, if you chose the `xcode12_4` branch, your PR should be from your branch into the main repo's `xcode12_4` branch (DO NOT MIX Xcode versions or you'll have merge conflicts!).

 	- Use the name of your implementation as the title for the Pull Request, for example, **CoreData implementation - Your name**.